 There are no calls for mandatory quotas in the Civil Service as campaigners say a goal of 10 per cent of civil service workers with an ability to speak Irish is aspirational and reflects the 10.65 per cent who reported some knowledge of Irish in the 2011 census.

 Many see the refusal to agree to an act as a failure by political unionism to accept the concept of parity of esteem which is seen as a basic condition of any new relationship between the two communities.

 The demand for legislation is not confined to one party.
 It is supported by Sinn Féin, the SDLP, the Alliance Party, the Green Party and People Before Profit.

-Members of An Dream Dearg, a non-party group recognisable by their distinct red T-shirts, have been at the forefront of the campaign and has brought thousands onto the streets while presenting a youthful and energetic image of the modern Irish speaker.
+Members of An Dream Dearg, a non-party group recognisable by their distinct red T-shirts, have been at the forefront of the campaign and have brought thousands onto the streets while presenting a youthful and energetic image of the modern Irish speaker.

-For them and many others in the wider Irish speaking community, the introduction of a stand-alone Irish Language Act is the only way to ensure the language and those who choose to use it are protected and respected.
+For them and many others in the wider community, the introduction of a stand-alone Irish Language Act is the only way to ensure the language and those who choose to use it are protected and respected.